We use cookies for analytics to improve your experience. Privacy Policy

 We advise deep-tech startups, scale-ups, and investors on Series A through C rounds, shareholder agreements, convertible instruments, and exits — including the specific valuation and structuring considerations for companies whose value lies in IP and R&D capabilities rather than revenue.

-We represent technology and industrial clients before the Tribunal de Commerce de Grenoble, the Cour d'appel, and in arbitration — handling contractual claims, unfair competition actions, and the technical disputes that arise in semiconductor supply chains and technology licensing.
+We advise technology and industrial clients before the Tribunal de Commerce de Grenoble, the Cour d'appel, and in arbitration — handling contractual claims, unfair competition actions, and the technical disputes that arise in semiconductor supply chains and technology licensing.

 We advise on EU dual-use export control regulations, ITAR compliance for companies with US technology exposure, GDPR and data governance for research institutions, and the regulatory frameworks governing nanotechnology, medical devices, and energy infrastructure.